 As stated in Rule 302 on League Management, every bowling league will have a set of rules that provide for the league’s regular activities.

 The league, at its formation meeting, should carefully consider all the variables and options available to ensure a sound basis for, a well-run and enjoyable competition.

-The league members have the responsibility of writing in to their league constitution all of those variables that will enable everybody to clearly understand what they can and cannot do within the scope of the rules.
+The league members have the responsibility of writing in to their league rules all of those variables that will enable everybody to clearly understand what they can and cannot do within the scope of the rules.

 How to Join a League

 There are tenpin bowling leagues to suit all ages, all abilities and every lifestyle.
 Every week, thousands of people with a range of abilities compete in teams and in organised sporting competitions.
 Search for your local tenpin bowling centre or check the list of accredited centreshere